gardehal/embedded-systems/projects/dumb-door/dumb-door.md

 - logging potential issue reading/writing to file across threads still
 - final adjustments for stepper steps to lock/unlock door and some way to calibrate (e.g. move lock to one extreme or other)
 - finish DD class and let main call its run func
-- add diode for Volt regulator to prevent backfeeding

 ## Circuit Diagram